 Collection of Unpaid Care Home Fees

-The sad fact of modern-day life is that times are tough financially for everyone and in this kind of scenario, it is the most vulnerable in society that can be hit the hardest.
+The sad fact of modern-day life is that times are tough financially for everyone.
+In this kind of scenario, it is the most vulnerable in society that can be hit the hardest.

-By 2040, it is estimated that over 25% of the UK population will be over 65 years of age and it is natural to assume that the demand on the care home industry will become ever greater.
+By 2040, it is estimated that over 25% of the UK population will be over 65 years of age.
+It is natural to assume that the demand in the care home industry will become ever greater.

 Some issues can develop as a result of the sensitivity of the debt in question.